DH-SouthernAfrica/Capacity-Building/README.md

 #  Introducing Digital Humanities

-The project aims to provide groundwork for:

-1. a github website & repository to introduce newcomers to some of the many areas within the field of Digital Humanities & open-science
+The project aims to provide groundwork for introducing newcommers to some of the many field of Digital Humanities & open-science.

+This will be done by:
+* Creating a github website & repository for introducing newcommers.
-2. provide links to existing repositories & available of tools &
+* Populating the website with links to existing repositories & available tools
-3. provide links to available training materials that is available online.
+* Provide links to available training materials that is available online.
-4. If there is still time available...
-Develop Digital Humanities material use in Data Carpentry Workshop
+* Develop Digital Humanities material / dataset for use in Data Carpentry Workshops

+For detailed info go to the project's [Roadmap](ROADMAP.md)

 ## Getting Started